mrazomej/phd/src/chapter_05/section_03_model.md

 ### Accounting for variability in the number of promoters

-As discussed in ref. [@Jones2014a] and further expanded in [@Peterson2015] an essential source of cell-to-cell variability in gene expression in bacteria because, depending on the growth rate and the position relative to the chromosome replication origin, cells can have multiple copies of any given gene.
+As discussed in ref. [@Jones2014a] and further expanded in [@Peterson2015], an essential source of cell-to-cell variability in gene expression in bacteria is the fact that, depending on the growth rate and the position relative to the chromosome replication origin, cells can have multiple copies of any given gene.
 Genes closer to the replication origin have, on average, higher gene copy numbers compared to genes at the opposite end.
 For the locus in which our